skyvers/skyve-dev-guide/_pages/concepts.md

 submitted and the manager's review has been completed, then the application would declare a *dynamic* domain type (calculated based on the current state of the timesheet bean).

+#### Domain types and caching implications
+Constant domain values may be baked into the view and remain invariant for the system life.

+Variant domain values are guaranteed to be evaluated each request-response cycle.

+Dynamic domain values are guaranteed to be evaluated as for variant values, except that the bean is provided to the method for value generation.

 #### Performance Implications of Domain Types